-- An email blast and a text message will be sent via CampusVue to all staff, faculty, and students informing them of the threat.
-The email will appear in red on all classroom instructor computers (all classrooms are equipped with an instructor computer). - o When feasible, the Campus President, Director of Education, or designee will visit all classrooms to inform faculty and students of the situation. - A copy of the Timely Warning will be posted in each classroom, the student and faculty lounges, and all entrances to the building on bright orange paper.
-The warning will remain posted for seven business days. - o The Warning will be posted on the College web site. - The Campus President will notify all appropriate community personnel when the situation has been mitigated.
+- The Campus President and Director of Education will, when time allows, send an email and/or text to all staff, students, and faculty informing them of the threat. - When feasible, the Campus President, Director of Education, or designee will visit all classrooms to inform faculty and students of the situation. - A copy of the Timely Warning will be posted in each classroom, the student and faculty lounges, and all entrances to the building on bright orange paper.
+The warning will remain posted for seven business days. - o The Warning will be posted on the College web site by the CEO. - The Campus President will notify all appropriate community personnel when the situation has been mitigated.